-Ansley Silvers serves as the Secretary for the Board.
+Ansley Silvers serves as the Vice President for the Board.
 She is the Manager of Addictive Diseases at Highland Rivers Health.
 Story courtesy of Pickens Progress.

 Attorney General’s opioid task force hears from health expert